GSA/digitalgov.gov/content/communities/rpa-community.md

 ## Purpose

-The RPA CoP helps individual agencies overcome the technical, management, and operational challenges that arise in designing and deploying an effective RPA program.
-This includes important initiatives like designing common federal standards for credentialing, privacy and security, and designing common management metrics to gauge government-wide impact of RPA.
+The RPA Community of Practice (CoP) helps individual agencies overcome the technical, management, and operational challenges that arise in designing and deploying an effective RPA program.
+This includes important initiatives like designing common federal standards for credentialing, ensuring privacy and security, and designing common management metrics to gauge RPA’s government-wide impact.

 ## What We Do

-The RPA CoP helps individual agencies overcome the technical, management, and operational challenges that arise in designing and deploying an effective RPA program.
-This includes important initiatives like designing common federal standards for credentialing, privacy and security, and designing common management metrics to gauge government-wide impact of RPA.
+The CoP helps agencies convert RPA enthusiasm into action.
+Specifically, the CoP helps agencies develop programs that are cost-effective and auditable, avoid common pitfalls, and make a significant impact.
+The CoP hosts frequent knowledge-sharing events and publishes valuable guidance on best practices.

 ## Resources